Ronalgio/google-homepage/README.md

-Here I am learning and applzing the basics of HTML and CSS , bz starting with this verz simple project.
+Here I am learning and applying the basics of HTML and CSS , bz starting with this verz simple project.
 A reproduction of the Google Homepage.